-Federalism: The System of Government Established by the US Constitution by Gautham Rao, Associate Professor of History, American University
+Federalism: The System of Government Established by the US Constitution

 In the complex system of government created by the US Constitution, the individual state governments and the federal government bear responsibility for specific matters.
 The basic idea of this system of different layers of government handling different responsibilities is known as "federalism."
 Since the creation of the United States, questions related to federalism, and specifically the boundaries between state and federal responsibilities, have been key concerns for lawmakers and judges.